Creating a Cluster

 The Kubernetes Picking the Right Solution guide lets you choose among many options, so you can pick the one that you are most comfortable using.

-All our testing is done against Google Kubernetes Engine as well as Pivotal Container Service.
+All of our testing is done against Google Kubernetes Engine as well as Pivotal Container Service.
 GKE is used as the target platform for this section.
-We have also successfully deployed with Minikube.
-We note where you need to adjust for deploying on Minikube.

 Setting Minikube Resources